AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/curl123.md

 group: Input Output
 module: curl
 predicates:
+- {sig: 'curl', args: {
-- {sig: 'curl/1', desc:  'Access to the internet via the curl package with URL, Options, Target in one list'}
+    1: 'Access to the internet via the curl package with URL, Options, Target in one list',
-- {sig: 'curl/2', desc:  'Access to the internet via the curl package with separate URL arg, combined Options, Target in one list'}
+    2: 'Access to the internet via the curl package with separate URL arg, combined Options, Target in one list',
-- {sig: 'curl/3', desc:  'Access to the internet via the curl package with separate URL, Options, Target args'}
+    3: 'Access to the internet via the curl package with separate URL, Options, Target args' }}
 - {sig: 'http/3', desc:  'REST-inspired user-level interface for curl'}
 ---